Canon 650D vs Olympus E-PL5

 It is notable that the 650D has a microphone port, which is missing on the E-PL5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the E-PL5 was followed by the Olympus E-PL6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 650D and E-PL5 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Olympus E-PL5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Olympus E-PL5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.